-The DIscovering Career Options in Translational Science (DICOTS) Network supports graduate medical students in exploring career options outside the traditional academic track.
+The DIscovering Career Options in Translational Science (DICOTS) Network supports graduate students in exploring career options outside the traditional academic track.

 To apply, please send your CV along with a letter explaining your desire to participate in the program; please indicate your career goals, and identify your field of interest.